ocean1/sobs_vwf/readme.md

 # Fonts and translation
-The fonts have been designed by [Gemini](https://github.com/Gemini-Loboto3), he provided the Italian text as well. \o/
+The fonts have been designed by [Gemini](https://github.com/Gemini-Loboto3), whom provided the Italian text as well. \o/

 \_ocean